Pear-231/Personal-Finance-Portfolio-Tracker/README.md

 1) Go to 'File' > 'Make a copy', to save the Portfolio Tracker to your Google Drive.
 2) Using the 'Portfolio' Sheet: adding and removing assets.

-  *'Portfolio' Sheet: Adding New Assets*

-To replace the example assets and add new assets, follow these steps:
+*To replace the example assets and add new assets in the 'Portfolio' sheet, follow these steps:*

   - Assets currently held are in the 'Stocks', 'Bonds', 'Commodities' and 'Cash' sections.
   - Manually input data in the cells in the columns 'Ticker', 'Quantity', 'Date of First Holding', 'Purchase Price Per Share', 'Purchase Price (£), 'Interest, Dividends and Distributions', copying the example assets.
       - 'Ticker': Google Finance ticker information can be found by Google searching for the chosen asset's ticker e.g. 'facebook ticker', copy the ticker e.g. 'NASDAQ: FB', and remove the space between the stock exchange and the company so it is formatted 'NASDAQ:FB'.
       - For 'Cash', only data for the 'Date of First Holding' and 'Purchase Price (£)' is required.
       - For 'Interest, Dividends and Distributions' cells, input data when relevant.

-  *'Portfolio' Sheet: Removing Sold Assets*
+*To remove sold assets in the 'Portfolio' sheet follow these steps:*

   - When assets are sold, copy the cells of an asset and paste them in the 'Sold Assets (Realised)' section, copying the example sold asset.
 Then remove the asset from the 'Stocks' section.
   - Cells in the columns: 'Sold Price Per Share' and 'Sold Price (£)' require manual input of data.

 3) Sheets Automation: setting up the 'Current Historical Portfolio' and 'In-Day Portfolio Change' sheets for automation.

-To automate the collection of data for historical records and analysis follow these steps:
+*To automate the collection of data for historical records and analysis follow these steps:*

   - Go to 'Tools' > 'Script editor'.
 This is where the code for the automation is stored.
   - Click the clock icon on the top bar or go to 'Edit > Current Project Triggers'.
   - Click 'Add Trigger': Under 'Choose which function to run' select 'portfolioDayChangeAlert', under 'Select event source' select 'Time-driven', under 'Select type of time based trigger' select 'Minutes timer', click save.
 If a screen appears that reads 'This app isn't verified', click 'Advanced' > 'Go to portfolio Scripts (unsafe)' > 'Allow'.